-The other information comprises the information included in the annual report, other than the syndicate underwriting year accounts and our auditor's report thereon.
-The run off manager is responsible for the other information contained within the annual report.
-Our opinion on the syndicate underwriting year accounts does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the annual report and accounts, other than the syndicate underwriting year accounts and our auditor's report thereon.
+The managing agent is responsible for the other information contained within the annual report.
+Our opinion on the syndicate underwriting year accounts does not cover the other information and we do not express any form of assurance conclusion thereon.